mono789/IA_UdeA_FlightPredict/README.md

     ```

    This command creates an image named `fase_2` based on the `Dockerfile`.
 The image contains all the necessary dependencies for training and running the model.

+To run this project, you must have the following files in the project directory:

+1. **`train_df.csv`** - The dataset used for training the model.
+This file contains historical data on flight delays.
+2. **`test_df.csv`** - The dataset used for making predictions.
+Ensure it follows the structure required by the model for accurate predictions.

+Both files should contain the necessary columns as described in the project documentation, and be placed in the project folder before running the training and prediction scripts.

 ### 2. Training the Model